rianquinn/bsl/docs/apis/contracts.md

 ensures(bool test) -> void
 ```

 Checks the postconditions of a function.
-If the postcondition evaluates to false, the violation handler is executed if the BSL_BUILD_LEVEL is set to BSL_BUILD_LEVEL_DEFAULT or BSL_BUILD_LEVEL_AUDIT, otherwise it is ignored.
-Execution will only continue if a custom violation handler is provided using set_violation_handler(), and BSL_CONTINUE_ON_CONTRACT_VIOLATION is enabled, otherwise execution will halt.
+If the postcondition evaluates to false, the violation handler is executed if the BSL_BUILD_LEVEL is set to 1 or 2, otherwise it is ignored.
+Execution will only continue if a custom violation handler is provided using set_violation_handler(), and BSL_CONTINUE_OPTION is enabled, otherwise execution will halt.

 ??? note "Parameters"